sonots/mysql_getlock/README.md

 * locked?
   * Returns true if this lock is currently held by some (including myself)
 * synchronize {}
   * Obtains a lock, runs the block, and releases the lock when the block completes.
+Raises `MysqlGetlock::LockError` if failed to acquire a lock
 * unlock
   * Releases the lock.
 Returns true if successfully released a lock.
 * self_locked?